NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 2. Establish an incremental plan adhering to the principles deciding on the order and priority in which to stabilize these features:

-   - First, the non-Flakes CLI wll be stabilized, in phases.
+   - First, the non-Flakes CLI will be stabilized, in phases corresponding to Nix's architecture.

    - Afterwards, Flakes itself and its CLI components can be stabilized.
 The final design of Flakes will also require another RFC.

-# Motivation
+# Problem statement
-[motivation]: #motivation

-Rewrite:
-Nix currently has a somewhat layered interface, but this is a mere implementation detail.
-Users of Nix could easily never know this.

-Old:
+[problem-statement]: #problem-statement

 For the past few years, we've accumulated a massive backlog of unstable features in the form of the new command-line interface and flakes.
 There is now a growing desire to stabilize those features, but as of yet no plan on exactly how to do so.
 The tension between that desire and a lack of a clear plan has loomed over our heads for a while; this RFC aims to dispel it by providing a concrete plan, an plan that hopefully will mitigate the lingering controversies and tensions around Flakes.